 3Faculty of Nursing and Midwifery, Tehran University of Medical Sciences, Tehran, Iran

 4Faculty of Nursing, Khomein University of Medical Sciences, Khomein, Iran

-4Nursing and Midwifery Faculty, Zanjan University of Medical Science, Zanjan, Iran
+5Faculty of Nursing, Zanjan University of Medical Sciences, Zanjan, Iran

-Objectives: The Implantable cardioverter defibrillator (ICD) is a device that used for patients who suffer from dangerous ventricular dysrhythmia like ventricular tachycardia or ventricular fibrillation by preventing them from sudden cardiac death.
-Our knowledge about psychological reactions and adaptability after insertion of ICD is not enough so we do this study to asses and compare anxiety level in male and female patients before and after ICD implantation.
+Objectives: The implantable cardioverter-defibrillator (ICD) is a device that is used for patients who suffer from dangerous ventricular dysrhythmia like ventricular tachycardia or ventricular fibrillation by preventing them from sudden cardiac death.
+Our knowledge about psychological reactions and adaptability after insertion of ICD is not enough, so we did this study to assess and compare anxiety level in patients before and after ICD implantation.

-Materials &methods: In this comparative cross-sectional study, after providing written informed consent, 95 eligible patients (30=female and 65=male) were selected through convenience sampling in the Shahid Rajaee Heart Hospital and the medical centers related to Tehran Arhythmia Clinic.
-A demographic questionnaire and HADS (Hospital Anxiety and Depression Scale) questionnaire were used to measure anxiety level before and four weeks after implantation of ICD.
-In this study data were collected and analyzed by using SPSS software version 14.
+Materials and Methods: In this comparative cross-sectional study, after providing written informed consent, 95 eligible patients (30 females and 65 males) were selected through convenience sampling in Shahid Rajaee heart hospital and the medical centers related to Tehran Arrhythmia Clinic.
+A demographic questionnaire and HADS (Hospital Anxiety and Depression Scale) questionnaire were used to measure anxiety level before and 4 weeks after implantation of ICD.
+In this study, data were collected and analyzed using SPSS software version 14.0.

-Conclusion: We found out that women had higher level of anxiety before and after ICD implantation.
-Since sex is a predisposing factor for encountering higher level of anxiety, health care providers need to notice the role of gender when providing psychological support for patients with ICD.
+Conclusions: We found that women had a higher level of anxiety before and after ICD implantation.
+Since sex is a predisposing factor for encountering a higher level of anxiety, health care providers need to notice the role of gender when providing psychological support for patients with ICD.